 Distance: 2.1 miles one way to the lake.

-Motors are prohibited on Beaver Lake.
+It is a lovely option since motors are prohibited on Beaver Lake.

 Beaver Lake Tent Site (Site 90) is reached off Otter Brook Road, near the Beaver Lake access road.